syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 To know more about obtaining our components, refer to these links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sflistview) to know about the dependent assemblies for SfListView.

-N> When there is a mismatch between the Syncfusion NuGet packages among the projects, `System.IO.FileLoadException` will occur.
-To overcome this exception, install the same version of the SfListView assemblies in all the projects.
+I> After adding the reference, an additionally need to initialize the renderer for [iOS](https://help.syncfusion.com/xamarin/sflistview/getting-started#ios) and [UWP](https://help.syncfusion.com/xamarin/sflistview/getting-started#universal-windows-platform-uwp) projects.

-I> After adding the reference, currently, an additional step is required for iOS and UWP projects.
-We need to initialize the renderer as explained [here](https://help.syncfusion.com/xamarin/sfdatagrid/getting-started#ios).
+I> For UWP alone, one more additional step is required if the project is built in release mode with .NET Native tool chain enabled.
+You can refer to the [KB article](https://www.syncfusion.com/kb/8476/how-to-overcome-the-crash-system-reflection-missingmetadataexception-when-usedotnetnativetoolchain-is) for more details.

 ## System Requirements